Y. G. Parameshwara

 Y. G. Parameshwara (ವೈ.ಜಿ. ಪರಮೇಶ್ವರ) was a medical doctor in the state of Karnataka, India.
 He was the first Indian blind doctor and practiced medicine despite being blind.

-Early life
+Early life and education

 Dr. Y.G.Parameshwar was born at Yallambelase in Kadur taluk of Chikkamagaluru district.
 He studied medicine in Karnataka University but during his final year at MBBS he suffered retinal haemorrhage and lost his eyesight.
 He discontinued his studies for some time but was determined to complete his medical degree despite his vision being impaired.
 He succeeded in his venture and obtained an MBBS degree in 1977.
 With this, he became the first Indian and one of blind doctor in the world; the first one being Dr. David Hartman of the United States.
-On the personal front, he was married to his wife Prema and had two sons.
-Jacob Bolotin (3 January 1888 – 1 April 1924) was the world's first totally blind physician fully licensed to practice medicine.
+Jacob Bolotin was the world's first totally blind physician fully licensed to practice medicine.

+He was married to Prema and had two sons.